xerchion/shift_master_agenda/README.md

 The project aims to generate a versatile work shift calendar, accommodating morning, afternoon, and night shifts.
 Users can effortlessly customize work shifts on chosen days using distinct colors.
 Notably, holidays are prominently indicated.
-The system offers flexibility for shift changes, including adjustments for overtime and additional bonuses."
+The system offers flexibility for shift changes, including adjustments for overtime and additional bonuses.

 ## Features